 (14) A licensee must not advertise or knowingly participate in the advertisement of nursing facility services in a manner that is fraudulent, false, deceptive, or misleading in form or content.

-(15) A licensee must not knowingly allow, aid, or abet a violation by another licensed nursing facility administrator of the Texas Health and Safety Code, Chapter 242, Subchapter I, or the agency's rules adopted under that subchapter and must report such violations to DADS.
+(15) A licensee must not knowingly allow, aid, or abet a violation by another NFA of the Texas Health and Safety Code, Chapter 242, Subchapter I(text of Subchapter I effective until federal determination of failure to comply with federal regulations), or the agency's rules adopted under that subchapter and must report such violations to HHSC .

-(16) A licensee must not make or allow employees, contractors, or volunteers to make misrepresentations or fraudulent statements about the operation of a nursing facility.
+(16) A licensee must not make or allow an employee, contractor, or volunteer to make misrepresentations or fraudulent statements about the operation of a nursing facility.

 (17) A licensee must not allow an employee's, a contractor's, or another person's action or inaction to result in harassment or intimidation of any person for purposes of coercing that person to use the services or equipment of a particular health agency or facility.

-(18) A licensee must not falsely bill for goods or services or allow another person to bill for goods or services other than those that have actually been rendered.
+(18) A licensee must not falsely bill for goods or services or allow another person to bill for goods or services other than those that have actually been delivered .

-(19) A licensee must not make or file false reports or allow an employee, contractor, or volunteer to make or file a report that the licensee knows to be false.
+(19) A licensee must not make or file a false report or allow an employee, contractor, or volunteer to make or file a report that the licensee knows to be false.

 (20) A licensee must not intentionally fail to file a report or record required by state or federal law, impede or obstruct such filings, or induce another person to impede or obstruct such filings.

-(21) A licensee must not use or knowingly allow employees or others to use alcohol, narcotics, or other drugs in a manner that interferes with the performance of the administrator's or other person's duties.
+(21) A licensee must not use or knowingly allow employees or others to use alcohol, narcotics, or other drugs in a manner that interferes with the performance of the licensee’s or other person's duties.

-(22) A licensee must not knowingly or through negligence violate any confidentiality provisions as prescribed by state or federal law concerning a nursing facility resident.
+(22) A licensee must not knowingly or through negligence violate any confidentiality provisions prescribed by state or federal law concerning a nursing facility resident.

-(23) A licensee must not interfere or impede an investigation by withholding or misrepresenting fact to DADS representatives, or by using threats or harassment against any person involved or participating in the investigation.
+(23) A licensee must not interfere with or impede an investigation by withholding or misrepresenting facts to HHSC representatives, or by using threats or harassment against any person involved or participating in the investigation.

-(24) A licensee must not display a license issued by DADS that is reproduced, altered, expired, suspended, or revoked.
+(24) A licensee must not display a license issued by HHSC that is reproduced, altered, expired, suspended, or revoked.

-(25) A licensee must not, knowingly or through negligence, allow employees or other individuals to mismanage a resident's personal funds deposited with the nursing facility.
+(25) A licensee must not, knowingly or through negligence, allow an employee or other individual to mismanage a resident's personal funds deposited with the nursing facility.

-(26) A licensee must not harass or intimidate employees of DADS, other government agencies, or their representatives concerning the administration of the nursing facility.
+(26) A licensee must not harass or intimidate an employee or other representative of HHSC , other government agencies, or their representatives concerning the administration of the nursing facility.

-(27) A licensee must not offer or give any gift, loan, or other benefit to a person working for DADS unless the benefit is offered or given on account of kinship or a personal relationship independent of the official status of the person working for DADS.
+(27) A licensee must not offer or give any gift, loan, or other benefit to a person working for HHSC unless the benefit is offered or given on account of kinship or a personal relationship independent of the official status of the person working for HHSC .

 (b) Negligence, as referenced in the Standards of Conduct in subsection (a) of this section, means the failure of a licensee to use such care as a reasonably prudent and careful licensee would use in similar circumstances, or failure to act as a reasonably prudent licensee would in similar circumstances.